 SSR and Isomorphic Rendering

-If you don't know what SSR is, it means you don't need it yet.
-You can skip this chapter and come back to study it later when you need it.
+If you are not clear about what SSR is, it means you don't need it yet.
+You can skip this chapter and come back to learn when you need it in the future.

 Isomorphic Rendering

-To simultaneously retain the smooth CSR experience, achieve better crawler recognition for SEO, and enjoy more freedom in choosing backend development languages, ofa.js provides a unique isomorphic rendering mode called Symphony Client-Server Rendering.
+To simultaneously retain the smooth CSR experience, better machine crawler recognition (SEO), and greater freedom in backend language choice, ofa.js offers a unique isomorphic rendering mode—Symphony Client-Server Rendering.

-To understand the specific definitions and differences between CSR, SSR, and SSG, please read the final section of this article.
+To learn about the specific definitions and differences of CSR / SSR / SSG, please directly read the chapter at the end of this article.

-The core concept of isomorphic rendering is:- Render the initial page on the server for SEO and fast first-screen load
+The core concept of isomorphic rendering is:- Render initial page content on the server side to ensure SEO and fast first-screen loading

-- Works with any server stack, enabling true isomorphic rendering
+- Applicable to any server-side environment, enabling true isomorphic rendering

-The isomorphic rendering mode of ofa.js is based on the following mechanisms:
+The isomorphic rendering mode of ofa.js is based on the following mechanism:

-- Server generates a complete HTML page with a universal runtime structure
+- The server generates a complete HTML page with a universal runtime structure

-- Automatically detects current runtime environment and decides rendering strategy
+- Automatically identifies the current runtime environment and determines the rendering strategy

 Isomorphic Rendering Code Structure